“As soon as I saw you I knew an adventure was about to happen.” Winnie the Pooh

 Tahdig literally means bottom of the pot and is a Persian style of rice.
 It is made in stages; first boiled in very salty water and then pan fried until the prized outcome of a golden thin crispy crust is hopefully achieved.
 Since I never made it before I was surprised and pleased that it released from the pan in one piece with only a few scorch marks.
 Not perfect…but very very close.

-Our relationship wasn’t always lovely glossy snapshots.
-At times it was more like postcards from the edge.
+Our relationship wasn’t always loving, wasn’t always life’s highlights in glossy snapshots and at times it was more like postcards from the edge.
 Like everyone else’s relationships it was fragile, complicated, at times self serving, challenging, confusing and heart wrenching.

 (pause and sigh)

 But at the end of the day Abby was always much more forgiving than me.
 I was not always so eager to let go of disappointments or emotional hits.
-It’s always taken me a long time to recover from a deep wound.
-And an even longer time to release the built up residual bitterness inside of me.
-I think Abby had a much more compassionate loving way about her…she just accepted us with all our flaws and less attractive parts.
-She was beautiful that way.
+It’s always taken me a long time to recover and an even longer time to release the built up lingering residual bitterness that I sometimes can self righteously cling to.
+I think Abby had a much more understanding and compassionate way about her…she just accepted us with all our flaws and less attractive parts.
+She was so beautiful that way.
 The last line of Abby’s mom’s eulogy about Abby, she said with a lump in her throat, “she makes me want to be a better person.”
 And it was true.
 It was absolutely true.
 She made all of us want to be better.
 It wasn’t always easy.
-There was pain as much as there was love.
+There was as much pain as there was love.
 She wasn’t perfect.
 I wasn’t perfect.
 None of us were.
 But anyone who was loved by her was perfectly lucky.
 I know I was.

 Ingredients: 2 cups basmati rice, 1/2 cup kosher salt, 4 quarts water, 3 tablespoons of plain yogurt, 3 tablespoons of butter and 3 tablespoons of oil.